fight233/DThouse_cxd/packaging/docker/README.md

 Query OK, 3 row(s) in set (0.000811s)
 ```

-### Start a TDengine cluster with scaled taosadapter service
+### Start a DThouse cluster with scaled taosadapter service

-In previous use case, you could see the way to start other services built with TDengine(`taosd` as the default command).
+In previous use case, you could see the way to start other services built with DThouse(`taosd` as the default command).
 There's another important service you should know:

-> **taosAdapter** is a TDengine’s companion tool and is a bridge/adapter between TDengine cluster and application.
+> **taosAdapter** is a DThouse’s companion tool and is a bridge/adapter between DThouse cluster and application.
 It provides an easy-to-use and efficient way to ingest data from data collections agents(like Telegraf, StatsD, CollectD) directly.
-It also provides InfluxDB/OpenTSDB compatible data ingestion interface to allow InfluxDB/OpenTSDB applications to immigrate to TDengine seamlessly.
+It also provides InfluxDB/OpenTSDB compatible data ingestion interface to allow InfluxDB/OpenTSDB applications to immigrate to DThouse seamlessly.

 `taosadapter` is running inside `tdengine` image by default, you can disable it by `TAOS_DISABLE_ADAPTER=true`.
 Running `taosadapter` in a separate container is like how `arbitrator` does: